 Accreditation and governance

-Photography Studies College (Melbourne) is a government registered dual sector institution, offering accredited courses in both vocational education and higher education.
+Photography Studies College (PSC) is a government registered dual sector institution, offering accredited courses in both vocational education and higher education.

 Registered Training Organisation Code: 0111